Beginner's Guide to Data Visualization

 Real-World Applications of Data Visualization

-Data visualization is used across industries to solve real-world problems.
+Data visualization is used across industries to solve problems and drive decisions.
 Here are a few examples:

-- Marketing: Track campaign performance and customer behavior.
+- Marketing: Analyze campaign performance and customer behavior.

-- Healthcare: Monitor patient outcomes and disease trends.
+- Healthcare: Track patient outcomes and disease trends.

-- Finance: Analyze stock market trends and financial forecasts.
+- Finance: Monitor stock performance and financial forecasts.

 - Education: Present student performance data and research findings.